Robert Carmody: Outside the ring

-After the Olympics, Carmody met and married Merry Sykes in Germany, and the two settled down into army family life, Robert and Merry had two children, Terri, a daughter 2 years old at the time of his death in Vietnam, and his newborn son, Robert Jr.

-After the Olympics and before Vietnam, Carmody trained several boxing teams at the International Military Sports Council games, including the U.S. Army squad and the Iraqi army boxing team.
+After the Olympics, Carmody met and married Merry Sykes in Germany, and the two settled down into army family life, Robert and Merry had two children, Terri a daughter who lives in Roseville, CA and Robert Jr. a son who lives in Reno, NV with Carmody training several boxing teams at the International Military Sports Council games, including the U.S. Army squad and the Iraqi army boxing team.

-Carmody was given a pass to opt out of serving in Vietnam.
-He was a trained Army Boxer and not a well trained Soldier.